 - Organizing workshops and conferences in the field of immunology.

-- Conducting educational programmes, training courses and promote exchange of scientists in the overall interest of the advancement of Immunology in the region.
+- Conducting educational programmes and training courses, and promoting exchange of scientists in the overall interest of the advancement of Immunology in the region.

-- Facilitate the exchange of technologies and reagents within the region.
+- Facilitating the exchange of technologies and reagents within the region.

 - Supporting the publication of journals, monographs etc.

 The most recent FIMSA Congress was held 10-13 November 2018 in Bangkok, Thailand, on the theme of "Crosstalk between innate and adaptive immunity in health and disease".
 We congratulate the organizers on a very successful meeting.